menu

 Occupations and Workforce

-Edmore is a decidedly white-collar city, with fully 86.62% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Edmore is a city of professionals, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Edmore who work in community and social services (54.14%), teaching (14.65%), and maintenance occupations (5.10%).
+Edmore is a decidedly white-collar city, with fully 88.51% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Edmore is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Edmore who work in community and social services (49.32%), teaching (14.86%), and office and administrative support (4.73%).

 Setting & Lifestyle

-Overall, Edmore’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Edmore’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Compared to the rest of the country, citizens of Edmore spend much less time in their cars: on average, their commute to work is only 15.29 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-As is often the case in a small city, Edmore doesn't have a public transportation system that people use for their commute.
+Edmore is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Edmore in 2022 was $40,668, which is upper middle income relative to North Dakota and the nation.
-This equates to an annual income of $162,672 for a family of four.
+The per capita income in Edmore in 2022 was $45,109, which is upper middle income relative to North Dakota and the nation.
+This equates to an annual income of $180,436 for a family of four.
+However, Edmore contains both very wealthy and poor people as well.

+Edmore is a somewhat ethnically-diverse city.
 The people who call Edmore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edmore residents report their race to be White, followed by Asian.
-Important ancestries of people in Edmore include Norwegian, German, English, Dutch, and Polish.
+Edmore also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.08% of the city’s residents.
+Important ancestries of people in Edmore include Norwegian, German, English, Irish, and Dutch.

 The most common language spoken in Edmore is English.
 Other important languages spoken here include Spanish and Polish.